nicbell/MooCollections/README.md

 ----------

 All we need to do is create a new 'Collection' of a specific type.
 Great when working with different kinds of data.
-Use new Generics.Collection.add(item) to add. and use new Generics.Collection.remove(item) to remove.
+Use Generics.Collection.add(item) to add and use Generics.Collection.remove(item) to remove.

 JS: